The Care Bears Movie: International

 Amid the US and Canadian success of The Care Bears Movie, Goldwyn took the film to the 38th edition of the Cannes Film Festival, where it was highly received; a group of costumed Care Bears strolled along the Croisette to promote the picture.
 Among its international distributors was Germany's Filmwelt, which released it on March 20, 1986, under the title Der Glücksbärchi Film.
 It sold 538,487 tickets in that territory, placing 47th among new releases, and grossed over DM4,013,000 (€2,051,600; US$2,868,000).
 The film was released on VHS in October 1986 by the local division of CBS/Fox Video, and aired on national broadcaster ARD during the 1988 Christmas season.

 The Care Bears Movie was released in the United Kingdom by Miracle Films in August 1985, and did well in matinee-only engagements; a video edition from Vestron's local branch came out some months later.
 It was also released in Australia on December 12, 1985.
 In February 1986, the film was released by France's Artédis under the franchise name Les Bisounours; publishing rights were held by Hachette Livre.
 It opened on March 20, 1986, in the Netherlands as De Troetelbeertjes.
 On July 21, 1986, the Bermudez de Castro company opened the film in Madrid, Spain, as Los osos amorosos; it grossed over 23,728,000 Pts (€142,606; US$199,500) from 93,294 admissions.
 Among that country's Catalan speakers, it is known as Els Óssos Amorosos.
 The film was released in Czechoslovakia by Ústřední půjčovna filmů on December 1, 1988, as Starostliví medvídci.
 It was advertised in Italy as Orsetti del cuore, and in Poland as Opowieść o Troskliwych Misiach.

 In Mexico, The Care Bears Movie was released on April 24, 1986, as Los ositos cariñositos.
 In Brazil, the film was promoted as As novas aventuras dos ursinhos carinhosos.
-Television airings occurred on Australia's Nine Network in 1987, and Malaysia's TV2 (in August 1993) and Disney Channel in April 2002.
+Television airings occurred on Australia's Nine Network in 1987, Philippines' ABS-CBN in December 1992, and Malaysia's TV2 (in August 1993) and Disney Channel in April 2002.